 Food: England cuisine is influenced by European, Indian, and international cuisines, and because of that is hard to pin down.
 For example, one of Britain’s national dishes is chicken tikka masala, an Indian curry.
 There are more British-centric dishes to try as well.
 Look for fish and chips (chips being the equivalent of French fries) and Shepherd's pie (meat pie) when out and about or try bangers and mash (sausage and mashed potatoes).
 In total, expect to pay around 30 pounds sterling per day for food.

-Getting to England: Heathrow Airport, located 14 miles from Central London, is the main international airport.
+Getting to: Heathrow Airport, located 14 miles from Central London, is the main international airport.
 Manchester and Edinburgh both have their own airports as well.

 Train: Trains are a good way to go between cities.
 Travel from London to Manchester in as little as 2 hours and payjust 24 pounds sterling when booked in advance, or about double that price when booked later.